 Jerry ran over, smacking the back of the couch.
 “Again, what!?”

 “Jerry—Do you know when those guys are returning from Unity?”
 Adam asked, changing the subject.

 “They should be arriving later this evening, actually.
 We’re going to have a lot to discuss with them.
 You seem… to be allowed to interact with them now?”

 “I guess so?
 We have to come up with a plan—knowing The Nexus has so much influence and can manipulate Rizzo so easily… I’m worried about what could happen.”

 “That’s true…” Jerry sighed.
 “There’s also something else I’m worried about.”

 “What’s up?”
 Adam asked him.

-“The last thing The Nexus said to you… about phantons.
-They’re not working like they’re supposed to?
+“The last thing The Nexus said to you… about things not working like they're supposed to?
 What does that mean?”

 Muraco, who was now sitting in Jerry’s chair, finally spoke up.
 “I have a theory about that, actually…”

 “Oh hey, you’ve been awfully quiet for a while—wait, you do!?”
 Jerry asked astonished.